-Lectures, laboratory work, and demonstrations on instruments and methods, and practice in testing commercial ceramic products of all sorts, First semester.
+Lectures, laboratory work, and demonstrations on instruments and methods, and practice in testing commercial ceramic products of all sorts.
+Two credit hours.

-108. STRUCTURAL CLAY PRODUCTS.
+108, STRUCTURAL CLAY PRODUCTS.

 Specialization in the technology and the engineering aspects of the structural-clay-products industry.